Adelaide of Italy: Historiography

 Adelaide was one of the most important and powerful medieval female rulers.
 Historically, as empress and saint, she has been described as powerful, with both male attributes (like strength, justness and prudence) and female attributes (piety, self denying).
 Modern German historiography tends to focus on her contributions to the Ottonian dynasty and the development of the Holy Roman Empire.

 Depictions in art

 Adelaide is usually represented in the garb of an empress, with sceptre and crown.
-Since the 14th century, she is also given as an attribute a model church or a ship (with which it is said to have escaped from captivity).
+Since the 14th century, she is also given as an attribute a model church or a ship (by which she is said to have escaped from captivity).

 The most famous representation of Adelaide in German art belongs to a group of sandstone figures in the choir of Meissen Cathedral, which was created around 1260.
 She is shown here with her husband, who was not canonized, since he founded the diocese of Meissen with her.